 During dry years, the Tuolumne River returns to the canyon

 Once you’ve had your fill of being entertained by Graffiti Bridge, head towards Groveland out of the canyon and right back up the canyon wall.

 First, the good news.
 Wards Ferry does not get any wider.
 It remains as narrow as before.
 Single lane, no guard rail and a long way down with broad views of the canyon below.
 And the bad news?
 There is no bad news, this road is perfect just the way it is.
 Our narrow horse and buggy road climbs up along Deer Creek until it reaches the single lane steel-truss Deer Creek Bridge built in 1915 and switches sides to the other side of the canyon.
-Halfway up the hill, Ward Ferry throws out a single hairpin and then the climb begins to level out pulling away from Deer Canyon and heading due east.
+Halfway up the hill, Ward Ferry throws out a single hairpin and then the climb begins to level out pulling away from Deer Canyon and heading due east then south.

 Wards Ferry meets up with Highway 120 a moment later at Big Oak Flat.
 When riding Wards Ferry northbound, the ride is easy to find in the center of Big Oak Flat and the road is well marked.

 Priest is a mile to the west, and Groveland a short distance away to the east.
 South of Highway 120 is a labyrinthine maze of roads, but there are only two that are paved, Priest Coulterville and Smith Station head due south to Greeley Hill Rd / Highway J20.
 Both end up at the same place, Coulterville, and are fun rides.